yab-g4u/IDA/README.md

 ### **IDA**
-🚀 *Revolutionizing healthcare accessibility using AI agent to provide people with medicine information and pharmacy discovery.*
+🚀 *Revolutionizing healthcare accessibility using AI agent to provide people with medicine information and pharmacy discovery without moving from their home.*

 ---